The Hague: Cityscape

 The older parts of the town have many characteristically wide and long streets.
 Houses are generally low-rise (often not more than three floors).
 A large part of the southwestern city was planned by the progressive Dutch architect H.P.
 Berlage about 1910.
-This 'Plan Berlage' decided the spacious and homely streets for several decades.
+This 'Plan Berlage' determined the spacious and homely streets for several decades.
 In World War II, a large portion of the western portion of The Hague was destroyed by the Germans.
 Afterward, modernist architect W.M.
-Dudok planned its renewal, putting apartment blocks for the middle class in open park-like settings.
+Dudok planned its renewal, putting apartment blocks for the middle class in open, park-like settings.

-The layout of the city is more spacious than other Dutch cities, and because of the incorporation of large and old nobility estates, the creation of various parks, and the use of green zones around natural streams, it is a much greener city than any other in the Netherlands.
-That is, excepting some medieval close-knitted streets in the centre.
-The Hague has a canal system around the old city center, which is mainly used for boat tours around the city.
+The layout of the city is more spacious than other Dutch cities.
+Because of the incorporation of large and old nobility estates, the creation of various parks, and the use of green zones around natural streams, it is a much greener city than any other in the Netherlands.
+That is, except for some medieval close-knit streets in the centre.
+The Hague has a canal system around the old city centre, which is mainly used for boat tours around the city.
 Most of the canals were drained in the late 19th century, and some were filled between 1910 and 1970, but many have been restored recently.

 The tallest buildings of The Hague are both 146-meter-tall ministries of Justice and Security and the Interior and Kingdom Relations of the Netherlands, designed by Hans Kollhoff.
 Other significant skyscrapers include the Hoftoren, Het Strijkijzer and De Kroon.